plone/documentation/develop/plone/forms/files.rst

 * http://plone.293351.n2.nabble.com/plone-4-upgrade-blob-and-large-files-tp5500503p5500503.html

-Form encoding
+Form Encoding
 =============

 .. warning::

    Make sure that all forms containing file content are posted as ``enctype="multipart/form-data"``.
    If you don't do this, Zope decodes request ``POST`` values as string input and you get either empty strings or filenames as your file content data.

    The older ``plone.app.z3cform`` templates do not necessarily declare ``enctype``, meaning that you need to use a custom page template file for forms doing uploads.

 Example correct form header: